Snowflake-Labs/sfquickstarts/site/sfguides/src/streamsets_snowflake_transformer/snowflake_transformer.md

 ## Conclusion
 Duration: 2

-You've learned how to process a Slowly Changing Dimension using Transformer for Snowflake in the StreamSets DataOps Platform.
+You've learned how to process a Slowly Changing Dimension using Snowpark in the StreamSets DataOps Platform.

 Get up and running with StreamSets in minutes - free.
 [Start Now](https://cloud.login.streamsets.com/signup).